Voice of The Customer Tools To Boost Conversions

 Price: Subscription plans cost $40 a month for Premium for 1,000 responses per month.
 An Enterprise plan is also available with an unlimited number of responses per month.

-16.Temper: People are emotional creatures and Temper uses smiley faces in its Voice of Customer surveys to measure how customer feel about your organisation and the topics you ask them questions about.
+18.Temper: People are emotional creatures and Temper uses smiley faces for its Voice of Customer tools to measure how customer feel about your organisation and the topics you ask them questions about.

 It offers three options for delivery of surveys.